PhillypHenning/Witchlight/Worlds/Prismeer/Thither/Locations/Cinder-Hold-Prison.md

 # Cinder Hold Prison (Sindrhald)

 ## Overview
 A prison complex where Skabatha Nightshade keeps prisoners, particularly Harengon.
-The prison is the corrupted remains of Prismeer's world tree, transformed into a burning, iron-filled hell that roams the northeastern countryside of Thither.
+The prison is the corrupted remains of Prismeer's world tree, transformed into a burning, iron-filled hell that roams the northern countryside of Thither.

 ## Origin & Transformation